Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Maintenance-wise, you can expect your quartz watch to receive much less attention and upkeep than an automatic timepiece.

-The only thing that a quartz-driven ticker requires is a battery replacement every 2-3 years.
+The only thing that a quartz-driven ticker requires is a battery replacement.
 It doesn’t have to be serviced or cleaned inside, making it a relatively carefree type of watch to own.

 On the contrary, automatic watches require constant attention due to their build.